 The School of Journalism and Mass Communication, housed in historic Old Main, offers a nationally accredited curriculum that introduces students to the broad framework of mass communication, emphasizing what is common and fundamental to advertising, journalism, public relations, electronic media and digital media.

 To gain practical experience, students have opportunities to work in the Student Media: The Daily University Star (newspaper), KTSW 89.9-FM (radio), Bobcat Promotions and the student-produced cable television newscast, Bobcat Update.

 Students may participate in a number of intercollegiate competitions.
 These competitions include previously produced events as well as on-site contests.
 Through the years, students have won many prestigious state, regional and national awards.
 And our alumni have many accomplishments.
 The most famous University Star editor was former U.S. President Lyndon B. Johnson, who was responsible for the first journalism class offering.

 The Mass Communication faculty encourages majors and minors to join one or more of the professional organizations available to them through the school.
 Memberships lead to networking with the professionals which, in addition to the learning experience, open the doors to employment, internship and scholarship opportunities.
-Student organizations include: The American Advertising Federation (AAF); the Ad Club; the Public Relations Student Society of America (PRSSA); the National Broadcasting Society-AERho (NBS), the Social Media Club (SMC); and the Society of Professional Journalists (SPJ).
+Student organizations include: The American Advertising Federation (AAF); the Ad Club; the Public Relations Student Society of America (PRSSA); the National Broadcasting Society-AERho (NBS), the Social Media Club (SMC); the Innovation Club; and the Society of Professional Journalists (SPJ).

 To earn a Master of Arts in Mass Communication, students must complete 33-36 semester hours which include either a final project or thesis.
 The degree synthesizes mass communication theory and research as well as the functions, roles and responsibilities within the mass communication disciplines.